alastair-droop/qsubsec/README.md

 python setup.py install
 ~~~

+If you do not have admin privileges, you can install this locally using `python setup.py install --user`.

+After installation, you can verify that you have the correct version using `qsubsec -v`.

 Although `qsubsec` can be run on most machines, the qsub executable must be available and functional for automatic qsub submission to work (using the `-s` argument with the qsub format).

 ## Licence